 top of page

-Why it's important for treatment centres to be registered.
+Why do treatment centres need to be registered?

 Why it is important for a treatment centre to be registered.

 For the most part, we can agree that they provide guidelines and stipulate regulations you must adhere to.
-In short, these are moral codes you build your practice on.
+In short, these are moral codes you build your practice.
 We must appreciate the fact that they are not merely regulators but organizations with a common goal.
-To provide consumers with best possible service or products.
+To provide consumers with the best possible service or products.

 The effectiveness of a registered treatment centre cannot be overlooked.
 Department of Social Development has gone the extra mile to ensure best practice guidelines are followed.
 These are some of the elements looked at: